 While you may feel like you're being harsh, maintaining firm boundaries is a way of staying proactive and ensuring that one child doesn't end up ruining the time for everyone.
-Being proactive can also help prevent injury ere are a few helpful practical guidelines for connecting with kids:
+Being proactive can also help prevent injury

 The atmosphere that the kids walk into sets the tone for the whole time together."